ZanMax/healthcheck-service/README.md

-# healthcheck-service
+# Healthcheck Service
-Service help you handling requests yet still be running
+Healthcheck helps you check if your services are still running.